 To become a certified teacher in Texas, you must have the following:

 - A bachelor’s degree from an accredited college or university

-- Completed teacher training through an approved program
+- Completed teacher training through an approved program.
+Visit the academics page.

 - Successful completion of the appropriate teacher certification tests for the subject and grade level you wish to teach.
 For a list of the certification tests and information on which tests are required, visit the State Assessments page.